 Appropriate Vaccine Usage

-This metric measures the percent of long-term stay residents who received the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for seniors, making these vaccines vital to patient safety.
+This datapoint measures the percent of long-term residents that have received the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for seniors, making these vaccines critical to patient safety.

 Residents Maintain Autonomy

-In George Regional Health & Rehab Center, 18.95% Percentage of Patients
+In George Regional Health & Rehab Center, 10.19% of Patients

-This is a measure of the percentage of long-term stay patients who needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and bathing.
-Some would argue this is a reliable measure of a patient's well-being.
+This datapoint measures the percentage of long-term patients who required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and continence.
+Some experts argue that this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In George Regional Health & Rehab Center, 20.82% Percentage of Residents
+In George Regional Health & Rehab Center, 12.16% of Residents

-This is a measure of the number of hospitalizations per thousand days of patient care.
-Avoiding the hospital is important to maintaining the physical well-being of nursing home patients.
+This indicates the number of hospitalizations per thousand days of patient care.
+There is a correlation between staying out of the hospital and the overall quality of nursing home care.

 Short-term Care: Rehospitalizations

-In George Regional Health & Rehab Center, 20.82 Percentage of Residents Rehospitalized
+In George Regional Health & Rehab Center, 12.16% of Residents Rehospitalized

 Short-term Care: ER Visits

-In George Regional Health & Rehab Center, 13.63 Percentage of Patients
+In George Regional Health & Rehab Center, 11.52% of Patients

 Short-term Care: Facilitates Functional Improvement

-In George Regional Health & Rehab Center, 69.18% Percentage of Resident
+In George Regional Health & Rehab Center, 85.5% of Resident

 - Lucedale Dialysis0.27 miles away652 Manila Street Lucedale Mississippi 39452Dialysis Stations: 16 (601) 947-8701